nglm/GRN-TWAS/README.md

 # Gene Regulatory Network-Driven Transcriptome-Wide Association Studies (GRN-TWAS)

 This repository is a fork from [guutama/GRN-TWAS](https://github.com/guutama/GRN-TWAS) which implements a novel framework that integrates **tissue-specific gene regulatory networks (GRNs)** into **transcriptome-wide association studies (TWAS)** for studying gene-complex disease associations.
-You can find details of this framework in the research publication [*Predicting the genetic component of gene expression using gene regulatory networks* – Mohammad and Michoel, 2024](https://academic.oup.com/bioinformaticsadvances/article/4/1/vbae180/7907615)[^GNR-TWAS].
+You can find details of this framework in the pre-print article [*A Network-Driven Framework for Enhancing Gene-Disease Association Studies in Coronary Artery Disease* – Mohammad, Björkegren and Michoel, 2025](https://arxiv.org/pdf/2501.19030)[^GNR-TWAS].

 ## Key Features